Sort-Care/Sort-Care.github.io/_posts/2016-12-15-things-to-plan.markdown

 [The Economists Pdf Download][TE-DOWNLOAD]

 ### Listen to English Radio
-{% include figure image_path="/assets/images/radio.jpg" alt="english radio" caption="English Radio by Liang Yuan" %}
 This is the application I used.
 You can pick any station to listen.
 My favorites are *the Fox News* and *NPR*.
+{% include figure image_path="/assets/images/radio.jpg" alt="english radio" caption="English Radio by Liang Yuan" %}

+Also, iTunes can be used for listening international radios.
+Besides stations for talks and news, there are stations for different kinds of music.
+Check it out!
+{% include figure image_path="/assets/images/itunes.png" alt="itunes radio" caption="Radio Stations in iTunes" %}

 ### Writing eBook Recommendation
 *On Writing Well*